 The retracement mentioned in Point 2 lasted unusually long and was a warning sign that the downwards trend was not longer intact.

-This example also highlighted the dangers of using this on-volume balance trading strategy mechanically.
+Importantly, this example highlights the danger of using this on-volume balance trading strategy mechanically.

 Review – On-Balance Volume Trading Strategy